-As of June 30, 2023, the Company has accrued for the \$300,000 sales milestone due to Joslin as total net sales of \$2 million were achieved in the year.
+As of 30 June 2024, the Company has accrued for the \$300,000 sales milestone due to Joslin related to achievement of the first sales milestone and accrued \$0.4 million of royalties due to Joslin.

 32. ULTIMATE CONTROLLING PARTY